whatwg/html-build/README.md

 ## TODOs

 - Automate CLDR data checkout as part of the build script.
-- Use the existing resources.whatwg.org dfn.js instead of requiring our own copy.
 - Don't require throwing everything into one directory before doing the build; instead, let the source and cldr-data be in seperate directories, and the output be put in another directory.